The Power of Art

 Tom creates artisan paints from raw oils, resins, pigments and powders.
 The viscosity of the paint affects the tools Tom uses.
 A palette knife or traditional brush may be used to pull thick paint, a cloth or sponge to apply fluid paint.
 The paint is scraped, rolled, sprayed, pulled and dropped on the canvas.
 Tom’s technique is very experimental and fluid.

 His paintings are intended to be experiential.
 They are an invitation to the imagination – to go beneath the surface.

 We have worked with Tom on several commissions.
 He is wonderful to work with.
-The commission process is reassuring and well rehearsed but collaborative and creative too.
-We were able to envision several pieces for spaces in our home we had been stuck on.
-They are more than simply beautiful.
-They have deep meaning and memory.
+The commission process is reassuring but collaborative and creative too.
+We were able to envision several pieces for spaces in our home.
+They are more than beautiful, they have deep meaning for us.